 Software support is available from a central source.
-If you need assistance or information about your system, please contact the Concurrent Software Support Center at our toll free number 1-800-245-6453.
+If you need assistance or information about your system, please contact the Concurrent Real-Time Software Support Center at our toll free number 1-800-245-6453.
 For calls outside the continental United States, the number is 1-954-283-1822.
 The Software Support Center operates Monday through Friday from 8 a.m. to 5 p.m., Eastern Standard Time.

-You may also submit a request for assistance at any time by using the Concurrent Computer Corporation web site at http://real-time.ccur.com/support or by sending an email to support@ccur.com.
+You may also submit a request for assistance at any time by using the Concurrent Real-Time Computer Corporation web site at http://concurrent-rt.com/customer-support or by sending an email to support@concurrent-rt.com.